SST-03/osumania_map_analyser/README_EN.md

 Please note that as a tree-based model, the GBDT meta-model can exhibit boundary discontinuities: a miniscule change in input features (e.g., a 0.01× speed rate difference) may cross a decision tree split threshold and produce a disproportionately large jump in the output difficulty.
 Users should be aware of this inherent characteristic of tree-based estimators.

 ## Azusa Algorithm Explanation
 This algorithm builds on the beatmap itself, combining the results of Daniel and Suuny Rework, with specific adjustments targeted at 4K RC beatmaps.
-For more details, please refer to [this document](azusa_algorithm.md) (English).
+For more details, please refer to [this document](azusa_algorithm.md).

 ## References
 - [tosu](https://tosu.app): The runtime environment and basic framework for this plugin.